August 2, 2021

 The next thing that influences employees’ well-being is the occasional possibility of working from home which enhances personal well-being, good work-life balance and convenience in everyday issues—also practiced at Monterail.

-For years now companies have been taking to social media to bolster their reputation and image they present to both prospective and current employees.
+For years now companies have been using social media to bolster their reputation and image they present to both prospective and current employees.
 According to LinkedIn, 72% of recruiters agreed that a company’s brand and reputation have a significant impact not only on the recruitment process, but also on the organization’s bottom line, reducing cost-per-hire, and bringing in more qualified applicants.

 Employee advocacy is a key part of the process of creating an employer brand.
 Platforms like LinkedIn Elevate or smarp connect employees to relevant, personalized content, and help you encourage your coworkers to become true advocates for your organization by sharing their own.